-[Updated for 2016 and 2017 qualifying income ranges] Under new health care laws (a.k.a ObamaCare or the Affordable Health Care Act) a new tax credit has been made available to millions of Americans who purchase insurance via health insurance exchanges or marketplaces.
-You have to purchase the insurance via these official exchanges or marketplaces to get the credit.
+[Updated for 2021 qualifying income ranges and ARP expansion] To support millions of Americans struggling with the cost of health insurance an expanded premium tax credit has been made available to millions of Americans who purchase insurance via health insurance exchanges or marketplaces.
+You have to purchase the insurance via these official exchanges or marketplaces to get the credit (which is applied by the provider who claims it from the government).
 Buying health insurance privately or getting it through your employer will disqualify you from getting this credit or subsidy.

 The above limits are for the latest tax year.
-They are indexed to inflation and adjusted annually.
-I will post updated numbers when available and encourage you to subscribe (free) via Email, Facebook, Twitter to get the latest figures.
+They are indexed to inflation and adjusted annually and I will post updated figures when available.
+You can follow us via the options below.

 Applying for the Premium Tax Credit